 As we head into autumn, it might be a good idea to review your cold weather health routine – after all, it has been over a year since you’ve had a chance to practice.
 We’ve compiled a quick list of five key ways to stay on top of your health and wellbeing this month – many of which will guarantee a more enjoyable autumn for you and your family.

 Allergies be gone

 Cool weather fitness

 Now is the perfect time to boost your natural immunity and give your body the best chance at defending yourself against some of those pesky change-of-season bugs that will soon be floating around – not to mention, the dreaded cold and flu season.
-Traditional Chinese Medicine teaches the five-element theory where foods are inextricably linked to season, flavor, colour, and organ.
+Traditional Chinese Medicine teaches the five-element theory where foods are inextricably linked to season, flavour, colour, and organ.
 Foods that reflect the season’s colours are most beneficial to our bodies during that time of the year.
 Autumn is a season for white foods; think root vegetables, pears, radish, onions, garlic, white beans, winter melon, tofu, cauliflower and jicama – a type of turnip.

 White foods are high in allicin, which reduces blood sugar and has strong anti-inflammatory and antioxidant properties purported to support the lungs and large intestine.
 Try also boosting your diet with foods that are naturally orange, red, yellow and deep greens – autumn-like colours.
 Think pumpkin, squash, oranges, carrots, lemons etc.

 Keep your eye on the sun